-All our governors bring with them a range of different skills and experiences.
-Decisions are taken by the whole Governing Body but to make the best use of everyone’s time and expertise all governors also join committees.
+All of our governors bring with them a range of different skills and experiences.
+Decisions are taken by the whole Governing Body but to make the best use of everyone’s time and expertise, governors also join committees.
 Committees work on particular aspects of school life and present their recommendations to the Governing Body for approval or discussions.

 Our committees are: